dronphys/DefinitelyNotZelda/README.md

-A NES Zelda clone made with my tiny game engine written in C++.
+A NES Zelda clone made for educational purposes with a game engine written in C++.

-The game engine is built using ECS arichitecture.
+The game engine is written using the ECS paradigm.

-**The game engine contains the following features:**
+The game engine contains the following features:

-Collision detection, memory pool, entity manager, sprite manager. sound system and more.
+Collision detection
+Memory pool
+Entity manager
+Sprite manager
+Sound system

-**How to build:**
+How to build:

-Run CMake and create Visual Studio solution in the build directory.
+Run CMake to create a Visual Studio solution in the build directory.
-Tested with Visual Studyio 2022.
+Tested with Visual Studio 2022.

-**Dependencies:**
+Dependencies:

-Dear ImGUi, SFML, ImGui-SFML.
+Dear ImGui
+SFML
+ImGui-SFML